 “Building your brand and building your consumer base and building that consumer relationship in China takes time,” he continued.
 “If you’re impatient; if you’re in a hurry; if you view this as something that you’re hoping will impact your quarterly results, this year and maybe next year; then it’s not the market for you.”

 China will be a $1.8 trillion online market by 2022

 And it’s true.
-The road to cross-border commerce in China is littered with those who saw the opportunity, but overlooked the challenges.
+The road to cross-border commerce in China is littered with those who saw the opportunity, but overlooked the challenges faced by Alibaba.
 Nonetheless, the opportunity remains and is growing.
 Online sales alone in China reached $1.15 trillion in 2017.
 By 2022, Forrester says, the figure will be $1.8 trillion.

 More importantly, cross-border commerce in China in 2017 surpassed $100 billion.